-The purpose of the school growth/improvement plan is for the school to outline a vision for continuous improvement and growth with specific, measurable goals targeting Priority Areas for Growth identified by the school through the Self-Reflection.
-Schools may use an existing district or state model template for the plan, and it can be similar to or integrated with an existing school improvement plan if it meets the criteria set forth for the school growth/improvement plan.
+The purpose of the School Growth/Improvement Plan is for the school to outline a vision for continuous improvement and growth with specific, measurable goals targeting Priority Areas for Growth identified by the school through the Self-Reflection.
+Schools may use an existing district or state model template for the plan, and it can be similar to or integrated with an existing school improvement plan if it meets the criteria set forth for the School Growth/Improvement Plan.

-Elements of the school growth/improvement plan
+Elements of the School Growth/Improvement Plan

-The school growth/improvement plan is developed using the Priority Areas identified in the Self-Reflection phase and refined based on feedback from the Collaborative Conference Visit.
+The School Growth/Improvement Plan is developed using the Priority Areas identified in the Self-Reflection phase and refined based on feedback in the Collaborative Conference Report.
 The plan can include other school or district initiatives.
-Each goal in the school growth/improvement plan should be evidence-driven, based on identified gaps, growth opportunities, and the school's desired direction for learning.
-The plan should clearly demonstrate how the achievement of each goal will impact and improve student learning through increasing alignment with the Standards.
+Each goal in the School Growth/Improvement Plan should be evidence-driven, based on identified gaps, growth opportunities, and the school's desired direction for learning.
+The plan should demonstrate how achieving each goal will impact and improve student learning through increasing alignment with the Standards.
 The action steps for each goal should be the method(s) designed for creating and communicating informed collaboration to achieve it.
-(View references and plan templates)
+(View references and School Growth/Improvement Plan templates.)

-The school growth/improvement plan should include:
+The School Growth/Improvement Plan should include:

-- statement of need (what you hope to address) - measurable goals that can be adjusted after assessment and reflection with at least one goal focused on curriculum, instruction, or assessment, i.e., student learning and aligned with the school district's strategic plan, if there is one in place - each goal should include a school response with: - rationale, including educational research and theory of action, that is, how this will address student need - o measures of success and outcomes, including process and impact benchmarks - o alignment with the NEASC Standards - action steps - person(s) responsible for each action step - o timeline - budget - o resources necessary to achieve action steps - methods to measure both outputs and outcomes of each goal and the evidence required to show progress on and completion of the goal
+- statement of need (what you hope to address) - measurable goals that can be adjusted after assessment and reflection with at least one goal focused on curriculum, instruction, or assessment, i.e., student learning, and aligned with the school district's strategic plan, if there is one in place - each goal should include a school response with the following: - rationale, including educational research and theory of action, that is, how this will address student needs - measures of success and outcomes, including process and impact benchmarks - o alignment with the NEASC Standards for Accreditation - action steps - o person(s) responsible for each action step - o timeline - budget - resources necessary to achieve action steps - methods to measure both outputs and outcomes of each goal and the evidence required to show progress on and completion of the goal